 Keep it in an airtight container in the refrigerator for up to two weeks.
 I like to store homemade sauces in a mason jar with a lid because it screws on tightly with a perfect seal that is spill-proof.

 No, they are not the same thing.
 Flank steak is a thicker and wider cut of meat.
 Skirt steak is lighter and longer than flank steak.
-You can use them interchangeably in this recipe.
+However, as discussed above, you can use them interchangeably in this recipe.

 Add red pepper flakes and cayenne pepper if you want this sauce to have a bit more of a kick.
 You can even sprinkle some hot sauce on top too.